 Welcome to Hadassah Rhode Island's website.
+PLEASE NOTE: THE JANUARY PLANNING MEETING FOR THE BOOK CLUB HAS BEEN POSTPONED UNTIL FEBRUARY 5.
 Please visit our Facebook page for more photos, videos, event reminders, and "conversation".
 On Facebook, help us spread the word about Hadassah RI events by "liking" posts and "sharing".

 Our Photos capture the many engaging, fun, and instructive events of Hadassah Rhode Island!

 View our newest photos from Books on the Beach 2017 Updated August 2017